Gluten Free Restaurants in Austin, Texas #glutenfree

-Remember menus and suppliers change often, too – so you should always ask and not assume anything is safe.
+Remember menus and suppliers change often, too – so again, you should always ask and not assume anything is safe.
 The lawyer in me hates making this list – but it’s just a guide.
 You are responsible for what you eat.
 Educate yourself.
 And enjoy yourself, too because we’ve got some amazing restaurants in this town!

 Gluten-Free Restaurants & Places

 The menus change seasonally, but all gluten free dishes have a little “gf” next to them on the menu.
 We first went for Sunday Funday happy hour on the dog-friendly patio.
 We had fabulous margaritas with house made Triple Sec (pictured above) and some tasty apps.
 They have a great wine list and specialty drinks, too.
 The menu changes seasonally and they source from local farms and makers.

 Love this place – so fun to watch a movie, eat and drink adult beverages.
 We used to go all the time before my dietary restrictions became so limiting.
 But now they have a gluten free menu!
 I usually order the Once Upon a Time in Mexico Salad + Flat Iron Steak (South Lamar location).
 The popcorn with clarified butter is pretty great, too.